bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 The best tool to explore your dependencies in Rust is [cargo tree](https://doc.rust-lang.org/cargo/commands/cargo-tree.html).
 You can search for duplicate dependencies using `cargo tree -d`.

 Resolving duplicate dependencies can be quite challenging.
-Politely asking the upstream maintainers to bump their dependency is often effective, but coordinating releases can be challenging!
+Politely asking the upstream maintainers to bump their dependency is often effective, but coordinating releases can be tricky!

 When resolving crate versions, all crates with the same minor version are treated as interchangeable, as they are (at least theoretically) [semver compatible].